Filip Twardzik

-Filip Twardzik (born 10 February 1993) is a Czech footballer who plays as a centre back for Spartak Trnava on loan from LASK.
+Filip Twardzik (born 10 February 1993) is a Czech professional footballer who plays as a centre-back for Spartak Trnava.

 Club career

 Celtic

 Twardzik and twin brother Patrik started off their careers with Sachsen Leipzig before being signed by Hertha Berlin.
 On 1 February 2009, they were both signed by Celtic, a week before their 16th birthday.
 Filip and Patrik both suspended their education when they moved to Celtic.
 Their mother also moved to Scotland to help them adjust to their new life.

 Twardzik made his first-team debut for Celtic on 8 January 2012, coming on as a 70th-minute substitute in a Scottish Cup win against Peterhead.
 He made his second appearance in the next round of the Scottish Cup against Inverness coming on as a late substitute in the 93rd minute.
 His league debut came on 7 April in a 6–0 against victory Kilmarnock, he came on shortly after the start of the second half and assisted the fifth goal with a clever back-heel.